Literature Awaits

 Age Range: 4–8

-Evaluation: A layered, culturally grounded story that blends emotional realism with rich, vivid illustration to support themes of courage, family, and historical context.
+Evaluation: This is a layered, culturally grounded story that blends emotional realism with rich, vivid illustration to support themes of courage, family, and historical context.

-Usage: Strong for read-aloud, SEL, and curriculum tie-ins (history, community, personal narrative, and overcoming fear).
+Usage: This could be used for read-aloud, SEL, and curriculum tie-ins (history, community, personal narrative, and overcoming fear).

 Appeal: Kids will latch onto the swimming challenge, the warmth of the grandparent bond, and the satisfying “we did it” payoff.